genigarus/MLExploration/README.md

 **Thoughts :** Need to find and use other models for to improve my prediction model.

 **Link to work :** [Housing Prices](https://www.kaggle.com/genigaus/exercise-machine-learning-competitions/)

+## Day 1: September 17, 2018

+**Today's Progress :** Learnt about cross-validation and data leakage(how to recognize and prevent it).

+**Thoughts :** Need to find and use other models for to improve my prediction model and learn about other ML techniques.